-- SW 1⁄4, Section 8, Riverside Township - Prior to the early 1900's the school was sometimes referred to as Lookout Mountain school and/or Lookout Mound School, possibly due to sharp rise of land west of the site - School building located on original site and cared for by local residents
+- 1871 1964 - SW 1⁄4, Section 8, Riverside Township - Prior to the early 1900's the school was sometimes referred to as Lookout Mountain School and/or Lookout Mound School, possibly due to sharp rise of land west of the site. - The school building is located on its original site and cared for by local residents.